Theory of entanglement and measurement in high harmonic generation

+The main goal of the present work is to ultimately connect the domain of strong field physics with quantum information science by introducing the relevant quantum formalism of measurements.
+This allows to derive the quantum operations for the measurement scheme introduced in \cite{stammer2021high}, and to proof that the corresponding measurement operators are elements of a POVM.
+Is is further shown under which conditions these generalized measurement operations reduce to the projection operators phenomenologically introduced in \cite{lewenstein2021generation, rivera2021quantum} to describe the generation of optical cat states.
+The derived measurement operations for conditioning schemes in HHG allow to perform quantum state engineering protocols, to anticipate the generation of novel stats of light with previously inaccessible photon numbers, frequencies, and timescales.

-To describe the entangled state of the total system including the electron and the optical field after strong field light matter interaction we consider an initially uncorrelated state $\ket{\psi(t_0)} = \ket{\phi_i} \ket{g}$.
+\textit{Entanglement in strong field physics.} To describe the entangled state of the total system including the electron of a single atom and the optical field after strong field light matter interaction we consider an initially uncorrelated state $\ket{\psi(t_0)} = \ket{\phi_i} \ket{g}$.
 The initial state of the optical field $\ket{\phi_i} = \otimes_q \ket{\phi_q}$ is assumed to be pure, and that the modes $q$ are uncorrelated, while the electron is initially in the ground state $\ket{g}$.
 The formal solution of the Schr{\"o}dinger equation describing the interaction is given by

 In general, the field and the atom are correlated after the interaction, and neither the total state $\ket{\psi(t)} \neq \ket{\phi(t)} \otimes \ket{\epsilon(t)}$, where $\ket{\epsilon(t)}$ describes the state of the electron, nor the optical field modes $\ket{\phi(t)} \neq \otimes_q \ket{\phi_q(t)}$ are described as a product state after the interaction.
 To make the correlation between the field and the electron more apparent we introduce the identity on the electronic subspace